Interview with Dixie Elliott

 Marian Price and the lost document

-Lawyers for Marian Price will next week launch judicial review proceedings in the High Court in Belfast asking for her release from prison on the grounds that Northern Ireland Secretary of State Owen Paterson had no authority to order her detention.
+Eamonn McCann with a piece on the dimprisonment of the republican activist Marian Price that first appeared in the Irish Times 18th February 2012 Lawyers for Marian Price will next week launch judicial review proceedings in the High Court in Belfast asking for her release from prison on the grounds that Northern Ireland Secretary of State Owen Paterson had no authority to order her detentio...

 Hurt and Distress

-At our recent meeting, regarding the omission of my father, Alan Lundy, from the County Antrim Memorial at Milltown Cemetery an explanation that I believe was disingenuous was given for the failure of the NGA (Belfast) to have my father’s name inscribed along with those of his friends and comrades.
+Daniel Lundy with a letter he wrote to the National Graves Association Belfast on the 14th September 2012 Nothing is impossible until it is sent to a committee — James Boren To the Committee NGA (Belfast), At our recent meeting, regarding the omission of my father, Alan Lundy, from the County Antrim Memorial at Milltown Cemetery an explanation that I believe was disingenuous was given for the failure of the NGA (Belfast) to have my father’s name inscribed along with those of his friends and comrade...

 Monday, September 17, 2012